goodbai-nlp/Med-LLaMA/README.md

 # Med-LLaMA
-The official implement for PubMedLLaMA.
+The official implement for Med-LLaMA.